JastegSingh19/Best_Case_NDSF/README.md

 ## Overview

-This project focuses on calculating the **minimum number of comparisons** required for **Non-Dominated Sorting Fronts**, a critical operation in multi-objective optimization problems.
-Non-Dominated Sorting is essential for identifying the rank or "fronts" of solutions based on their dominance relationships.
+This project focuses on calculating the minimum number of dominance comparisons required by the Efficient Non-dominated Sort Approach (Sequential and Binary versions) for the non-dominated sorting problem.
+The sequential version is known as **ENS-SS**, and the binary version is known as **ENS-BS**.
+Non-Dominated Sorting is important for identifying the rank of the solutions.

-The Python scripts in this project are used to generate all integer partitions of numbers from 2 to 100.
-These partitions are analyzed to determine the **optimal configurations** that minimize the number of comparisons required for sorting.
-These calculations significantly reduce the computational complexity of Non-Dominated Sorting algorithms, making them more efficient.
+The Python scripts in this project are used to find the cardinality of the fronts that minimizes the number of dominance comparisons for both ENS-SS and ENS-BS.
+To find the cardinality of the front that minimizes the number of dominance comparisons, we explore all the possible cardinalities of the front for a population size and select the one that gives the minimum number of dominance comparisons.
+For exploring all the possible cardinalities of the fronts, we have used the concept of integer partitions and generated all the partitions (in non-increasing order).
+These partitions correspond to the cardinality of the fronts.
+We have considered the population size from 2 to 100 and obtained the cardinality of the fronts that minimize the number of dominance comparisons for ENS-SS and ENS-BS both.

 The code is organized into two separate Python files located in the `Code/` directory, and the generated CSV files are stored in the `csv/` directory.

-This README explains how the code works, how partitions are generated, and how these computations contribute to achieving efficient Non-Dominated Sorting by minimizing the number of comparisons.
+This README explains how the code works, how partitions are generated, and how these computations contribute to achieving the cardinality of the fronts.

 ---